-Water is not only a fundamental building block of our cells, but is also the fuel that is needed for nearly every physiological function in our bodies.
-In fact, over half of the human body is made up of water!
-Knowing this, it is no surprise that consistently staying hydrated is critical in providing our bodies the resources they need to thrive.
+Water is not only a fundamental building block of our cells but is also the fuel that is needed for nearly every physiological function in our bodies.
+Over half of the human body is made up of water!
+Knowing this, it is no surprise that consistently staying hydrated is critical in providing our bodies with the resources they need to thrive.

 How to Determine Your Hydration Needs

-While it’s commonly believed that eight, 8 ounce glasses of water per day is the standard requirement for remaining hydrated, this isn’t necessarily the case.
-Everyone’s body and lifestyle is unique, and therefore the amount of water needed to remain hydrated will also vary from person to person.
+While it’s commonly believed that eight, 8-ounce glasses of water per day is the standard requirement for remaining hydrated, this isn’t necessarily the case.
+Everyone’s body and lifestyle are unique, and therefore the amount of water needed to remain hydrated will also vary from person to person.

 Drinking eight glasses of water each day is a great start for most people, but there is a simple way to calculate a more individualized water recommendation for your body.
 Begin by taking your weight (in pounds) and dividing that number in half.
 The number that you are left with is the recommended number of fluid ounces that you should be drinking in water each day.
 It is important to note that this calculation is a bare minimum requirement.
 Be sure to hydrate even more if your day includes exercising, drinking caffeine, being in a warm or dry climate, and other strenuous activities for your body.

 Ingredient Choices and Health Benefits

 When it comes to infusing your water, there’s only one true requirement: creativity.
 The beauty of infusing your water lies in the fact that the combinations of fruits, veggies, herbs, and spices you use can be tailored exactly to your taste preferences or what health benefits you hope to achieve.